Penn State Hershey Leadership Academy

 Interdisciplinary Leadership Development for Academic Health Center and Regional Health Systems Professionals

 Developed in partnership with the Penn State Smeal College of Business and Penn State Executive Programs, the Penn State Hershey Leadership Academy provides attendees (physicians, scientists, nurses and administrators) with the skills required to excel in strategic leadership and management roles in academic health centers and associated health care systems.

 The program is intended for faculty, physician leaders and staff who have interest in leadership positions within their institutions, have previous leadership experience and have the support of their supervisor or chair.
 Priority will be given to applicants at mid-career, or higher level with administrative or leadership responsibilities.

 Faculty will be identified by Penn State's Smeal College of Business and Penn State Executive Programs based on the final curriculum.
 Faculty will be recognized nationally in their respective fields and also be experienced educators with real world experience.
 The Penn State Executive Programs team (http://www.smeal.psu.edu/psep) offers decades of combined experience in helping clients from more than 150 companies build the organizational and leadership capabilities to deal with today's most pressing business challenges.

 Program Location and Organization

-Classes are scheduled Monday through Friday, November 11-15, 2013 and will be held at the University Conference Center on the campus of Penn State Milton S. Hershey Medical Center, 500 University Drive, Hershey, PA 17033.
+Classes are scheduled Monday through Friday October 12-16 and will be held at 201 Keller Building, University Park, PA.
 Classes will begin promptly at 8:00 a.m. and finish at 5:00 p.m.
 Some evening activities will be included related to team projects.
 Completion of team projects will be a requirement.
 Participants are expected to "leave pagers at the door" and remain free of other responsibilities so that full attention can be devoted to coursework and the educational experience.